GE Link Hub vs. Wink Hub — What’s the History?

 GE Link Hub vs. Wink Hub — The Bottom Line

-When choosing between the GE Link Hub vs. Wink Hub, we’d say go with the Wink hub or Wink Hub 2.
-The GE Link hub is sold in a kit with two GE Link bulbs for only Check on Amazon .
+When choosing between the GE Link Hub vs. Wink Hub, we’d say go with the Wink hub as a part of Wink Bright starter kit.
+The kit comes with the Wink hub 2 and two Sylvania light bulbs.
+Once you have the kit, you can easily connect other compatible light bulbs to the Wink hub.
+Check out the full list of Wink compatible lights here.
+GE Link offers a similar starter kit which includes a GE Link hub and two GE Link bulbs.
 Yet with the GE Link hub you’ll only be able to control the GE Link Bulbs.
 And, if you buy more GE Link bulbs separately, they might not pair with your existing hub due to the firmware incompatibility.

-The Wink Hub is $34.97 and you can buy GE Link bulbs separately for $32.99 each.
+You can buy GE Link bulbs separately for $31.99 each and connect them straight to the Wink hub.
 There are no compatibility issues whatsoever.
 Plus, since the Wink Hub supports other protocols as well, you’ll be able to pair it with smart lighting products from Philips, Sylvania, Cree, Leviton, Lutron, and Hampton (be sure to check with each product as to its hub connectivity).
 And if you’re looking to add to your smart home appliances family, the Wink hubs are the best “prepare-for-the-future” bet, with our recommendation going to the Wink Hub 2.
 Here’s a detailed guide to help you make a choice between the two Wink hubs: Wink Hub vs. Wink Hub 2: What’s the difference?